-1 The Proposed Project consists of construction of three warehouses totaling 33,000 square feet on 2.61 acres.
+1 The Proposed Project consists of construction of a 179,000-square-foot warehouse on 9.01 acres.

 2 In the event that an environmental impact report (EIR) is prepared for the Proposed Project, pursuant to the CEQA Guidelines Section 15174, the information contained in an EIR shall include summarized technical data, maps, plot plans, diagrams, and similar relevant information sufficient to permit full assessment of significant environmental impacts by reviewing agencies and members of the public.
 Placement of highly technical and specialized analysis and data in the body of an EIR should be avoided through inclusion of supporting information and analyses as appendices to the main body of the EIR.
 Appendices to the EIR may be prepared in volumes separate from the basic EIR document, but shall be readily available for public examination and shall be submitted to all clearinghouses which assist in public review.